palfans/comfyui-api/README.md

 ### Concurrent Generation ✅
 Multiple images (n > 1) are generated concurrently (max 4 at a time) for better performance.

+### Streaming Support ✅
+Chat completions support streaming responses via Server-Sent Events (SSE):
+- Enable streaming with `stream: true` in the request
+- Compatible with OpenAI SDK and other clients that support SSE
+- Receive real-time updates during image generation
+- Works seamlessly with tools like Cherry Studio, Continue.dev, etc.

 ## Current Limitations

 - **Response Format**: Only `b64_json` is supported for image responses.